Porges/ways-to-play/src/articles/cards/ceki/index.md

 1. a card from a 19th-century deck collected in @ChineseOfTheStraitsSettlements,
 2. a card from a different 19th-century deck from @YoungCeki [p.
 300] (as reproduced in @JavaanseKaartspelen),
-3. a card from a deck produced by Harmsen Verweij & Dunlop (after 1933), a Dutch company,
+3. a card from a deck produced by Harmsen Verweij & Dunlop (after 1933), a Dutch company,{%fn%}The cards as depicted in @BlikJavaansche_2 (pl.
+XVI) are identical to these.{%endfn%}
 4. a 1940s deck collected in @JavaanseKaartspelen,
 5. and then a modern card from a deck purchased in Bali in 2019 (clearly derived from #3).